 - 1) Measure the chimney height from the top of the existing flue to the floor of the hearth.
-This will allow extra length of liner for flashing and rain cap. - 2) Feed the stainless steel liner from top of the chimney, through the damper area and into the fireplace cavity. - Attach a stove connector to the bottom of the liner.
-Attach the NEO 1.6 Insert removable flue collar to the chimney connector.
+This will allow extra length of liner for flashing and rain cap. - 2) Feed the stainless steel liner from top of the chimney, through the damper area and into the fireplace cavity. - 3) Attach a stove connector to the bottom of the liner.
+Attach the NEO Insert removable flue collar to the chimney connector using 3 stainless steel screws. - 4) Push the Insert into position inside the fireplace and attach the flue collar to the opening in the top of the insert firebox with.
+Use the rear adjusting legs to level the Insert.

-Note: To get access to the connector and removable flue collar through the flue outlet of the Insert, the baffle must be removed (see Baffle Removal section page 8).
+Note: It is necessary to get access to the connector and removable flue collar through the flue outlet of the Insert, the baffle should be removed (see Baffle Removal section page 8).

-- Push the Insert into position inside the fireplace and attach the flue collar to the opening in the top of the insert firebox.
-Use the rear adjusting legs to level the Insert. - 5) Measure, trim and shape a top flashing to fit the existing chimney flue.
-Plan for a 1" to 1-1/2" overlap on each side.
-Place flashing over top of the liner and seat firmly against the tile. - 6) Screw flashing collar to liner.
-Caulk gap around flashing with RTV silicone. - 7) Attach a rain cap to the end of the liner.
+- 5) Measure, trim and shape a top flashing to fit the existing chimney flue.
+Plan for a 1"(25mm) to 1-1/2"(38mm) overlap on each side.
+Place flashing over top of the liner and seat firmly against the tile. - Screw flashing collar to liner.
+Caulk gap around flashing with RTV silicone. - Attach a rain cap to the end of the liner.
 A storm collar may be used if desired.